nithinbekal/nithinbekal.github.io/notes/testing.md

 - use shorter steps when you aren't confident about the overall design, and longer ones when you know where you're going.

+Three steps in a test:

+- Arrange: create some objects
+- Act: stimulate them
+- Assert: check the results

+Test coupling

+- for performance, it might make sense to couple some tests - we could keep the Arrange stage constant, and vary the Act and Assert stages
+- makes order of tests important, so changing the order could fail tests, or they could pass despite the code being incorrect